dustinlyons/nixos-config/vm/README.md

 * `-n2:34:2047` and `-n1:0:0` describes a new partition followed by the assigned number, start and end sectors.
 So in our example, partition 2 starts at sector 34 and ends at 2047.
 Partition 1 (the MBR) starts at sector 0 and ends at sector 0 (it's 512 bytes).
 * `-t1:BF01` and `-t2:EF02` define the partition's type code.
 For a full list, sgdisk -L. We use `EF02` (BIOS Boot) and `EF02` (Solaris & Apple ZFS).

-> As I mentioned, these VMs use the old BIOS MBR, not UEFI.
+> As I mentioned, these VMs use the old BIOS MBR, not UEFI, as Proxmox by default uses SeaBIOS which prefers MBR.
-> Why?
-I use Proxmox and by default it prefers virtual machines use SeaBIOS.
-I like defaults, so I keep it.
 > [Learn more](https://pve.proxmox.com/wiki/ZFS_on_Linux) about Proxmox and ZFS.

 ### Configure ZFS